shawnweisfeld/CosmosToDo/readme.md

 az webapp config appsettings set -g $rg -n $webappname --settings InstrumentationKey=<your key>
 ```

-4. Navigate to your deployed website (i.e. http://yoursite.azurewebsites.net), create 10 todo items, then go back in and edit some and mark them completed.
+4. Navigate to your deployed website (i.e. http://yoursite.azurewebsites.net), create 10 todo items, then go back in and edit some and mark some completed.

 5. Create some errors in your site by going to the "error" controller (i.e. http://yoursite.azurewebsites.net/Error).
 This page will throw an "not implemented" exception.